krishnanlab/teaching/2020-spring_compbio/README.md

     - Address peer evaluations, revise aims, scope, and list of final goals & deliverables.
 Meet with Arjun about reviews, revised plan, and progress.
     - In addition to the usual things – background, problem, approach, etc. – I would like you to also present the following:
         - Clear flowchart of approach.
+            - Raw data → Preprocessing & quality control → Preliminary/exploratory analysis → Analysis/Model-building steps → Expected outcomes.
-        - Thorough exploration of data (tables & plots to showcase your datasets)
+        - Thorough exploration and sanity checks of data.
+            - Tables & plots to showcase various aspects of your datasets/problem.
+        - Method/software.
-        - Method/software usage & I/O format.
+            - Usage & I/O format for each.
+        - Preliminary analysis
-        - Preliminary analysis with simple baselines, samples datasets, and toy examples (discuss with me to determine what this means for your project; doing this over slack is fine).
+            - With simple baselines, samples datasets, and toy examples.

 7. Continue making substantial progress on proposed milestones.
 Write mid-course project report.
 Mid-course project report due **Fri, Mar 27**.